ArjunKakde0102/Walmart-Sales-Data-Analysis-With-SQL/README.md

 9. Fetch each product line and add a column to those product line showing "Good", "Bad".Good if it's better than average sales.

 10. which branch sold more products than average product sold ?

 11. What is the most comman product line by gender ?

 12. What is the average rating of each product line ?

+### Sales
+1. Number of sales made in each time of the day per weekday ?

+2. Which of the customer types brings the most revenue ?

+3. Which city has the largest tax percnentage/ VAT (Value Added Tax) ?

+4. Which customer type pays the most in VAT ?

+### Customer
+1. How many unique type customer does the data have ?

+2. How many unique payment method does the data have ?

+3. What is the most common customer type ?

+4. Which customer type buys the most